Del Rio in Cocke County, Tennessee — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies Robert E. Lee (approx. 4.9 miles away in North Carolina); Balladry (approx. 5 miles away in North Carolina); Dorland - Bell Institute (approx. 5 miles away in North Carolina); Warm Springs Hotel (approx. 5.1 miles away in North Carolina); Hot Springs (approx. 5.2 miles away in North Carolina); Grace Moore (approx. 5.3 miles away); Paint Rock (approx. 5.4 miles away in North Carolina); John Floyd Arrowood (approx. 6.1 miles away).
-Touch for a list and map of all markers in Del Rio.
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Robert E. Lee Robert E. Lee (approx. 4.9 miles away in North Carolina); Balladry (approx. 5 miles away in North Carolina); Dorland - Bell Institute (approx. 5 miles away in North Carolina); Warm Springs Hotel (approx. 5.1 miles away in North Carolina); Hot Springs (approx. 5.2 miles away in North Carolina); Grace Moore (approx. 5.3 miles away); Paint Rock (approx. 5.4 miles away in North Carolina).

 Categories. • Settlements & Settlers •

 Credits.
 This page was last revised on January 29, 2019.
 This page originally submitted on March 6, 2011, by Stanley and Terrie Howard of Greer, South Carolina.
 This page has been viewed 635 times since then and 4 times this year.
 Photos: 1, 2, 3. submitted on March 6, 2011, by Stanley and Terrie Howard of Greer, South Carolina. • Bernard Fisher was the editor who published this page.